 When I look back, my life has been like a puzzle, with me always looking out for the missing parts.
 A big puzzle picture to complete, with the missing pieces appearing in various stages of my life.

 I had a very privileged childhood.
-I grow up in Mexico City surrounded by the magic of the country the kindness of the weather and the beauty of color everywhere.
+I grew up in Mexico City surrounded by the magic of the country the kindness of the weather and the beauty of color everywhere.

 Mexico, where nothing is impossible.